carbon-language/carbon-lang/clang/docs/MSVCCompatibility.rst

 The status of major ABI-impacting C++ features:

 * Record layout: :good:`Mostly complete`.
-We've attacked this with a fuzzer, and most of the remaining failures involve ``#pragma pack``, ``__declspec(align(N))``, or other pragmas.
+We've tested this with a fuzzer, and most of the remaining failures involve ``#pragma pack``, ``__declspec(align(N))``, or other pragmas.

 * Class inheritance: :good:`Mostly complete`.
 This covers all of the standard